Resseguie/playfuljs-demos/readme.md

 Once you fork this repo and push to your own gh-pages branch, your work will be accessible at a url like http://resseguie.github.io/playfuljs-demos/raycaster

+Walk using arrow keys or WASD + mouse.
+Press 'm' to view overhead map.

+Code refactored to allow passing a level option object to map/player.